Joojo7/notes-app-frontend/README.md

-Here’s a simple and clear `README.md` for your sample application, tailored for users deploying it as a dummy frontend on **Akamai Linode**:

----

 # 📝 Node Next Sample App

 This is a simple sample frontend application built with **Next.js 15**, **React 19**, and **TailwindCSS 4**.